-- 4.1 The Council will implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks arising from the processing of Personal Data. - 4.2 Security shall be applied to all stages of processing to prevent unauthorised access, disclosure (internal or external), loss, damage (accidental or deliberate), or unauthorised alteration. - 4.3 Examples of security measures are: - Personal Data must not be left on display or unsecured when unattended - System entry passwords shall be kept secure and be changed regularly and not shared - All emails and documents must be classified in accordance with the Governments Document Classification scheme.
-Government Security Classifications- Guidance - The SIRO will undertake a regular review of security measures and an audit shall be made of the way Personal Data is managed.
-This will include an assessment of the methods of handling Personal Data and processing carried out by a third party on behalf of the Council or jointly with other local authorities shall be subject to a written contract, which stipulates compliance with the data protection principles. - 4.5 Privacy by design means that privacy and data protection is a key consideration in the early stages of any project and throughout its lifecycle. - 4.6 Where the Council changes the way it processes Personal Data or purchases a new or upgrades an IT system that processes large amounts of Personal Data, the Council will carry out a Privacy Impact Assessment in accordance with the current Data Protection Legislation and Information Commissioner guidance and ensure that privacy by design is built in the processing.

-- 4.7 Examples of when privacy by design should be considered: - building, developing or purchasing a new IT systems for storing or accessing Personal Data; - developing policy, procedures or strategies that have privacy implications; - embarking on a data sharing initiative; or - using Personal Data for new purposes. - 4.8 The Privacy Impact Assessment form is available here - 4.9 Copies of the Privacy Impact Assessments carried out will be held by the SIRO and available for inspection by the Data Protection Officer.
+- 5.5 Privacy by design means that privacy and data protection is a key consideration in the early stages of any project and throughout its lifecycle. - 5.6 Where the council changes the way it processes personal data or purchases a new or upgrades an IT system that processes large amounts of personal data, the council will carry out a privacy impact assessment in accordance with the current data protection legislation and Information Commissioner guidance and ensure that privacy by design is built in the processing. - 5.7 Examples of when privacy by design should be considered: - Building, developing or purchasing new IT systems for storing or accessing personal data. - Developing policy, procedures or strategies that have privacy implications. - Embarking on a data sharing initiative. - Using personal data for new purposes. - 5.8 Copies of the privacy impact assessments carried out will be held by the SIRO and available for inspection by the Data Protection Officer.